Exclusive Mongolia Rights

 | Language(s) | Mongolian |

-A dedicated no-cable streaming route for MME's World Cup 2026 coverage has not yet been publicly detailed in the reviewed material.
+A dedicated no-cable streaming route for MME's World Cup 2026 coverage has not yet been publicly detailed on one stable consumer page.

 That does not weaken the rights position.
-It only means Mongolian viewers should wait for the final official platform announcement instead of assuming a specific app or website.
+It only means Mongolian viewers should wait for MME's own final platform announcement instead of assuming a specific app, website, or social stream.

-FIFA's Asia rights update and MONTSAME's report both point to MME as Mongolia's exclusive World Cup 2026 broadcaster.
+FIFA's Asia rights update and MONTSAME's report both point to MME as Mongolia's exclusive World Cup 2026 broadcaster, while MONTSAME also frames the company as a leading local broadcaster.
+The exact public channel or streaming route still awaits a direct MME consumer announcement.

 | Stage | Dates |